 - All CIs have proper responsibilities in place as references to users and groups.

-Running continuous audits against these blueprints will make sure that data will remain in good shape and people can focus on most important parts of the data model to enable the wonderful capabilities provided by discovery, especially when connected to the new Common Service Data Model.
+Running continuous audits against these blueprints will make sure that data will remain in good shape and people can focus on the most important parts of the data model to enable the wonderful capabilities provided by discovery, especially when connected to the new Common Service Data Model.

 Data Content Manager can help to ensure quality data